-I begin to gather my resources of data, whether I’m surveying users or if I’m using my own data.
+I begin to gather my resources of data, whether I’m surveying users or using my own data.

 Important note: When building content with your own proprietary data, it’s not about quantity.
 Traditional content strategy suggests more content equals more leads, but that’s not true.
 You only need one major piece of killer content to achieve your goals.